PhroZenOne/heatseeker/README.md

 sudo ./heatseeker
 ```

-You need to run sudo on heatseeker as the camera by default is not mounted with correct user rights.
+You need to run heatseeker in elevated privileges as the camera by default is not mounted with correct user rights (as ubuntu does not identify it as a camera and is beeing cautious).
+Also, root is needed for adjustment of backlight.

 *** TODO ***

-* Figure out how to remove terminal
+* Figure out how to remove terminal overlay.
 * Threading for both cams for performance boost.
 * Possible to use build in hw for better camera performance?
 * Better fragement shader algoritm.
 * Manual camera adjustment (preferably touch control)
 * Save recording system (with sound)
+* Autostart and shutdown control
+* Keyboard input for shutdown and blending of ir adjustment.

 *** Wishlist ***

 * Move frame correction system to shader, possible?
+Probably not worth it as it will be in background thread anyhow.
 * Atomatic camera adjustment (give it three bright points with lighters and let it adjust)
-* Keyboard input for shutdown and blending of ir adjustment.
+* Manual ir-camera calibration (point it to a wall and let that frame be a base)

+**Credits**
+Lots of code taken from: https://github.com/rzva/ThermalView